omni-lchen/zabbix-mongodb/README.md

 # Zabbix-MongoDB

-The following metrics are collected on mongodb version 3.0 by using python mongodb client, and then sent by zabbix sener.
+The following metrics are collected on mongodb version 3.0 by using python mongodb client, and then sent by zabbix sender.

 **Server Stats**
 - mongodb.ismaster